gstelang/1brc-challenge/README.md

 # Solution 7: (Baseline) Read file in 4 MB chunks and process data in using a buffered channel!
 * Less system overload and ~20 sec.
+* As a note, this solution works with buffered channel size of 1000.
+Otherwise, perf is ~50 sec.
 * Steps (Step 1 and 3 are concurrent)
     1. Read data in 4 MB increments.
     2. Accumulates 1 million rows.